Full-Text Search

 # Common Tokenizer Parameters

-The raw and stem tokenizers only support the store_doc parameter, while the other tokenizers support following common parameters.
+The default and raw tokenizers only support the store_doc parameter, while the other tokenizers support following common parameters.

 Parameter Name Type Default Value Description